-17.2 System logs
+17.1.2 System log servers

+On the System log server tab, you can add the servers to which Meeting Management should send the system logs.
 System logs contain all information on what has happened on Meeting Management.
 The latest system logs are included in the log bundle.
+You can configure up to 5 system log servers to track events and activity on Meeting Management.